Skip to main content

 Step 5: Aggregate the viewpoints

-We now prepare a single prompt that combines all four responses and asks another LLM to summarise the perspectives in a balanced way:
+We prepare a single prompt that combines all four responses and asks another LLM to synthesise the perspectives:

 const aggregationInput = responses